 We began an aggressive growth strategy in April 1999, opening 20 new warehouses over a two and a half year period, bringing us to 22 warehouses operating in ten countries and one U.S. territory at the end of fiscal 2001 (12 months ended August 31, 2001).
-We have also opened four additional new warehouses in fiscal 2002, one of which was opened in November 2001, one of which was opened in December 2001 and two of which were opened in March 2002.
+We have also opened four additional new warehouses in fiscal 2002, one of which was opened in November 2001, one of which was opened in December 2001 and two of which were opened in March 2002, bringing us to 26 warehouses operating in ten countries and two U.S. territories as of June 30, 2002.
 The success of our growth strategy will depend to a significant degree on our ability to (1) expand our operations through the opening of new warehouses, (2) operate warehouses on a profitable basis and (3) maintain positive comparable warehouse sales growth in the applicable markets.
-Some markets may present operational, competitive, regulatory and merchandising challenges that are similar to, or different from those previously encountered by us.
+Some markets may present operational, competitive, regulatory and merchandising challenges that are similar to, or different from, those previously encountered by us.
 We also might not be able to adapt our operations to support our expansion plans, and new warehouses we open may not achieve the profitability necessary for us to receive an acceptable return on our investment.